-Have you noticed your pre-teen or teenage daughter acting nervous, withdrawn or irritable since school started?
+Have you noticed your preteen or teenage daughter acting nervous, withdrawn or irritable since they returned to in-person classes at school?
 Bullying, or the fear of bullying, could be to blame.

-“Bullying is prevalent across genders, though boys tend to exhibit physical bullying while girls commonly use more covert or manipulative methods known as relational bullying,” explains Jen Wojciechowski, PhD, a Sharp Mesa Vista Hospital-affiliated psychologist.
+“Bullying is prevalent across genders, though boys tend to exhibit physical bullying while girls commonly use more covert or manipulative methods known as relational bullying,” explains Dr. Jennifer Wojciechowski, PhD, a psychologist affiliated with Sharp Mesa Vista Hospital.
 “This type of bullying attempts to make others feel unaccepted by damaging a child’s rapport with her peers.”

 Common examples of relational bullying among girls include:

 - Social exclusion

 “Though relational and verbal attacks — such as gossiping, spreading rumors and intimidation — do not inflict physical wounds, the effects are equally traumatizing for many children,” cautions Dr. Wojciechowski.
 “Girls who are bullied may experience social anxiety, loneliness, depression and diminished self-esteem, and may exhibit acting-out behaviors.”